alexander0038/TDP-Robocup-Tux_3/software/Strategy.md

 5. **DRIVE_TOWARDS_GOAL**
    - If the robot is turned directly to the goal, it drives forward.
-   - If the robot isn't directly turned toward the goal it uses the Ultrasonic Sensors (DFRobot_URM09).
+   - If the robot isn't directly turned toward the goal it uses the Ultrasonic Sensors (DFRobot_URM09) to correct itself to the correct direction.

 6. **RESCUE**
    - If the robot detects that it is stuck (via sensor readings or lack of movement), a recovery routine is triggered.
    - This includes reversing, turning, and repositioning to continue play.

 ---

 ## 3. Decision Flow